-The Maturity Methods is based on the principle that concrete strength is directly related to its temperature during the hydration process.
-Based on this principle, ASTM C 1074 emerged about 30 years ago, which is a concrete standard for estimating the strength of in-place concrete.
+The Maturity Method is based on the principle that concrete strength is directly related to its temperature during the curing process.
+Based on this principle, ASTM C1074 emerged about 30 years ago.